Community Solar Clearinghouse Solution

 How does Billing Work?

 When you join the waitlist and a community solar project becomes available to accept new subscribers, you will be notified by mc² Energy Services of the next opportunity to enroll.
-After completing the enrollment process and the later of 1-2 billing cycles or when the community solar project begins generating, you will receive net metering credits on your monthly ComEd electric supply bill for your share of the generation created by your Community Solar project. mc² Energy Services then bills you separately for 80% of the net metering credits to your credit card, thereby saving you 20%.
-The program does not have upfront costs, will not lock you into a long-term contract, and will provide guaranteed savings as long as stay on ComEd’s default energy supply rate.
+After completing the enrollment process and the later of 1-2 billing cycles or when the community solar project begins generating, you will receive net metering credits on your monthly ComEd electric supply bill for your share of the generation created by your Community Solar project. mc² Energy Services then bills you separately for 90% of the net metering credits to your credit card, thereby saving you 10%.
+The program does not have upfront costs and it will provide guaranteed savings.

 After joining the waitlist, you will receive an email from firstname.lastname@example.org when you become eligible.
 This enrollment notice will be customized to your account, and it will provide a personal savings estimate based on your ComEd usage.
 After receiving that email, you will have five days to enroll before the next person on the list is selected.
 Use the form link below to join the waitlist.